Deepak Chahar

 Deepak Chahar (born 7 August 1992) is an Indian international cricketer.
 He is a right-arm medium pace swing bowler, who plays for Rajasthan in domestic cricket and Mumbai Indians in the Indian Premier League.
 He was a part of the Indian squad which won the 2018 Asia Cup.

 In 2019, he became the first Indian male cricketer to take a hat-trick in a Twenty20 International (T20I) match.
-In January 2020, Chahar was awarded with the T20I Performance of the Year award by the International Cricket Council (ICC), after taking six wickets for seven runs against Bangladesh.
+In January 2020, Chahar was awarded the T20I Performance of the Year award by the International Cricket Council (ICC), after taking six wickets for seven runs against Bangladesh.

 Early and personal life

 Chahar was born in 1992 in Agra, Uttar Pradesh.
 His younger cousin is Rahul Chahar.
 His Sister Malti Chahar is Bollywood Actress, Writer and Director.

 He proposed to his Delhi-based girlfriend, Jaya Bhardwaj, during his team's last league-stage match of the 2021 Indian Premier League.
-On 1 June 2022 the couple got married in Agra.

 Domestic career

 Chahar took eight wickets for 10 runs (8/10) against Hyderabad on his first-class cricket debut in the 2010–11 Ranji Trophy; Hyderabad were bowled out for 21 runs, the lowest total in Ranji Trophy history.
 Chahar's swing bowling soon earned him a youth contract with Rajasthan Royals, an Indian Premier League Twenty20 cricket franchise.

 In 2016, he was signed up by the Rising Pune Supergiants.
 In October 2016, he worked with international coaches Ian Pont and Catherine Dalton in Jaipur as part of Rajasthan's development camp.

 In January 2018, he was bought by Chennai Super Kings in the 2018 IPL auction.
 In October 2018, he was named in the India B squad for the 2018–19 Deodhar Trophy.
 In February 2022, he was bought by Chennai Super Kings in the auction for the 2022 Indian Premier League tournament.
 However, he was later ruled out of the tournament due to a back injury.

 On 25 November 2024, during the IPL mega auction in Jeddah, he was signed up by the Mumbai Indians.